 There are no stamp duties applied in Lithuania; however, minor fees for the services of state institutions, such as the issuance of documents having legal force and other deeds, may apply (e.g. notary fees apply on share purchase agreements [SPAs] meeting certain criteria).

 Employers should withhold PIT at the rate of 20% from the employee’s salary.
 In case employment related income exceeds a certain threshold (EUR 81,162 for 2021) per calendar year, the employee is required to pay the higher 32% PIT rate on the part exceeding such threshold while filing the annual PIT return (i.e. to additionally transfer 12% on such income part after the calendar year ends).

 There are no additional payroll taxes applicable to an employer other than the employee’s and employer's SSC and the employer’s contributions to the Guarantee Fund and to the Long-term Employment Fund (see below).

 Social security contributions (SSC)

 SSC is composed of employee’s and employer’s parts (both payments are administered by employer).
-Rates are higher for annual income up to certain threshold (EUR 104,278 for FY2020).
+Rates are higher for annual income up to a certain threshold (EUR 104,278 for FY2020).

 Employee’s income up to this threshold is subject to the standard rate of SSC for employers in the range from 1.45% to 2.71% and 19.5% for employees.
-Income above this threshold is subject to lower employee’s SSC - 6.98%.
+Income above this threshold is subject to lower employee’s SSC of 6.98%.
 The threshold is foreseen to be reduced on upcoming years.

 Also, SSC (employee’s and employer’s parts) must be paid by the employer on the official minimum monthly salary amount in force regardless of the fact that an employee receives lower salary (not applicable when an individual is employed in another company, receives an old age pension benefit, is not older than 24 years, has limited capacity to work, or receives maternity/paternity or childcare benefit, etc.).